On Diffusion Modeling for Anomaly Detection: Implementation Details

 \subsection{Compute}

-The total amount of compute required to reproduce our experiments with five seeds, including all of the baselines and the proposed DTPM model amounts to 473 GPU-hours for the unsupervised setting and 225 GPU-hours for the semi-supervised setting on an RTX8000 GPU with 48 gigabytes of memory.
+The total amount of compute required to reproduce our experiments with five seeds, including all of the baselines and the proposed DTE model amounts to 473 GPU-hours for the unsupervised setting and 225 GPU-hours for the semi-supervised setting on an RTX8000 GPU with 48 gigabytes of memory for running the ADBench datasets.

 \Cref{fig:results_time} shows the training and inference times averaged over all datasets in ADBench over five seeds for all methods discussed in Section 4.
 As expected, deep learning-based methods have significantly higher training times compared to classical methods but comparable inference times.
-In particular, the inference time for DTPM is orders of magnitude lower than all other methods.
-The non-parametric variant of DTPM has no training phase, so we show the inference time in both plots.
+In particular, the inference time for the parametric DTEs is orders of magnitude lower than all other methods.
+The non-parametric variant of DTE has no training phase, so we show the inference time in both plots.